bamason2/ttp451-module/docs/labs/Lab_2.md

 - Improving the modelling results

 The error can be reduced by introducing more DOE points across the operating space.
-This extra points provides extra information of the curvature of the response model.
+This extra points provide extra information about the curvature of the response model.
 By adding support points in the middle of the current DOE design the model prediction will be improved.

 ![image](figs/lab2/fig_31_support_doe_points.png)